Contents

 Steps to Build a Scalable Plan for Continuing Engineering Education

 When your firm takes a strategic, firm-wide approach to CE, you get more than credits.
 You build a more engaged, future-ready engineering team.
-A scalable CE plan ensures your engineers aren’t just maintaining their licenses, they’re growing in the right direction for your firm.
+A scalable plan ensures your engineers aren’t just maintaining their licenses, they’re growing in the right direction for your firm.

 Here are five steps to help you build a plan that grows with your people and your business.